 Sorting, Filtering, and Searching

 You can search for specific files or folders in Trash.
 Search through your Trash folder the same way you would search any other Box folder.
+The trash search returns items in the trash that the user has Editor access to.
+The results include "Items I own," "Items I deleted" and also other trashed items that the user has edit access to.

 To search through your Trash folder: